edomt/edomt.github.io/_posts/2020-6-4-EA-Books.md

 excerpt_separator: <!--more-->
 ---

-I discovered the very inspiring [effective altruism](https://www.effectivealtruism.org/) community around 2015.
-As summarised [on Wikipedia](https://en.wikipedia.org/wiki/Effective_altruism), _"effective altruism is a philosophy and social movement that advocates using evidence and reasoning to determine the most effective ways to benefit others."_
+Around 2015, I discovered the very inspiring ideas promoted by the effective altruism community.
+As summarised [here](https://www.effectivealtruism.org/):

+> _"Effective altruism is about answering one simple question: how can we use our resources to help others the most?
+Rather than just doing what feels right, we use evidence and careful analysis to find the very best causes to work on.
+But it's no use answering the question unless you act on it.
+Effective altruism is about following through.
+It's about being generous with your time and your money to do the most good you can."_

 Effective altruists focus their efforts, for example, on optimal ways to fight extreme poverty, improve the long-term future, and reduce animal suffering.
-If you're interested in learning more, I recommend this great [introduction to effective altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).
+If you're interested in learning more, I recommend [this great introduction](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).

 ## Donations